muchiNoChi/relocation-buddy/README.md

 # Further improvements:
 * i18n - package is added, but not currently being used, would be great to localize all messages
 * error handling - handle requests errors on server side and send appropriate error messages to client, then show toasts on client side
+* configure history fallback for prod server properly - without it refresh throws 404, adding it just as it is messes real API calls
 * would be nice to compare weather and flight costs with other offices (e.g. 'warmer than in Amsterdam', 'colder than in Madrid', 'flights are cheaper in Budapest' etc.)
 * map with offices can be added: 1) google my map - static, points are set by owner, 2) google maps API - dynamic from location search response coords
 * currency - support different currency (switcher in header), add conversion field for flights to show several prices (API supports that)